fnemina/hydrolightToolbox/README.md

 # hydrolightToolbox

-This is an effort to convert hydrolight IDL subroutines to Python.
+This is an effort to make Python modules to better interact with Hydrolight results.